 I spent a lot of time creating Twirl to the best possible solution and then slowly build up my team and finding the right set of women.

-I would confess, the first set of clothes were from my wardrobe, I had to empty everything, but the initial customers were not my friends and family.
+I would confess, the first set of clothes was from my wardrobe, I had to empty everything, but the initial customers were not my friends and family.
 The people who loved and liked the concept have come forward and become our customers.
 That gave us the confidence that we are on the right track.

 What is the process like?

-If you have unwanted clothes, that can be sent to Twirl for which you are rewarded points.
+If you have unwanted clothes, they can be sent to Twirl for which you are rewarded points.
 Anyone from across India can send in their request for clothes pickup and Twirl Store would arrange the collection.
 Then you can redeem these points to buy new products from our website.

 The old clothes which Twirl is collecting, we either donate as clothing to those who need it or we upcycle it to create a new product.
 This entire work of upcycling is done by rural women, thus it gives them a source of livelihood.